A Geometric Task-Space Port-Hamiltonian Formulation for Redundant Manipulators: A port-Hamiltonian formulation of redundant manipulators in task space

 \section{A port-Hamiltonian formulation of redundant manipulators in task space}

 We now present a novel port-Hamiltonian formulation for manipulators along differential kinematic tasks (\ref{eq:task}) which displays the presented geometric decomposition of energy and power.
 The strategy is to perform a change of coordinates on the standard Hamiltonian state variables in (\ref{eq:robotph}) that let the structure emerge.
 The change of coordinates is inspired by a construction presented in \citep{park2} at a Lagrangian level, which we first report and then reinterpret and utilize in the Hamiltonian setting.
+First we define the \textit{extended task velocity}: